ibm-cloud-docs/assistant-data/install-120.md

 ## Step 12: Provision an instance of the add-on
 {: #install-120-install-add-on}

+You can provision one instance of {{site.data.keyword.conversationshort}} per deployment of Watson Assistant.

-1. If you are provisioning one instance only of {{site.data.keyword.conversationshort}} to a single cluster, and you provisioned an instance previously, you must run a script to delete the instance from the {{site.data.keyword.icp4dfull_notm}} database before you can provision a new instance.
-If you did not delete the prior instance, do so now.
+1. If you provisioned an instance for this deployment previously, you must run a script to delete the instance from the {{site.data.keyword.icp4dfull_notm}} database before you can provision a new instance.
 Otherwise, skip this step.

     To delete a previous instance, run the **deleteInstances.sh** script.
 For more details, see [Step 1 of the Uninstalling procedure](#install-120-uninstall).